siwawong/CharSheetNg2/README.md

 #### Login

 `POST` request to [localhost:3000/Users/Me](): Expects the users `email` and `password`.
 Should be called after a user has been created and logged out for the first time.
-Returns a new Javascript Web Token and the JSON containing the users `id`
+Returns a new Javascript Web Token and the JSON containing the users `id, name, and email`

 #### Logout